 What Is the Iterative Development Process?

-A range of software and web applications, even gaming systems, rely on the iterative development process because it gives developers more flexibility for changes.
-In most cases, the software or system development life cycle (SDLC) uses iterative development along with incremental development.
-SDLC focuses on an initial software implementation that becomes increasingly complex with more features as the system is developed.
+Many software and web applications rely on the iterative development process because it gives developers more flexibility.
+Typically, the system development life cycle (SDLC) uses iterative development alongside incremental development.
+As the system is developed, SDLC becomes increasingly complex.

 This approach offers several benefits.
 It allows project managers to divide the overall project into smaller chunks that build upon one another, and start with the issues or components that are most critical to the project.
 It also allows the development team to focus on one part of the project at a time, shielding them from business issues that could divert or distract them.
 And stakeholders can see concrete progress through the lifecycle of the software application or system.